mheap/nexmo-developer/_documentation/en/client-sdk/setup/add-sdk-to-your-app/ios.md

 ### Frameworks

-1. Download the Nexmo Client SDK then drag and drop the `NexmoClient.framework` folder into your project:
+1. Download the Client SDK then drag and drop the `NexmoClient.framework` folder into your project:
 ![Project explorer](/images/client-sdk/ios-manual-setup-project.png)

 2. Turn on *Embed & Sign* for `NexmoClient.framework` in your target's settings: